ma1uta/mxtoot/Readme.md

 ### postFormat
 ### replyFormat
 ### boostFormat
+### mentionFormat
+### favouriteFormat
+### followFormat

-Initial template of the post, reply and boost messages which come from Mastodon.
-To create messages uses [jmustache](https://github.com/samskivert/jmustache) library, it is another java implementation of the logic-less templating engine [mustache](https://mustache.github.io/).
+Initial template of the post, reply, boost, mention, favourite and follow messages which come from Mastodon.
+To create messages uses
+[jmustache](https://github.com/samskivert/jmustache) library, it is another java implementation of the logic-less templating engine [mustache](https://mustache.github.io/).